Mundhum: Thungsap Mundhum

 The Thungsap Mundhum was collected, preserved and passed on by word of mouth and folklore until the art of writing was introduced.
 It was an epic composed and recited in the form of songs by Sambas, religious poets and bards.
-The Kirat priests in the beginning were called the Sambas where sam means song and ba means the one (male) who knows the sam.
+Tkhe yakthung priests in the beginning were called the Sambas where sam means song and ba means the one (male) who knows the sam.

 Peysap Mundhum

 The Peysap Mundhum is a written book about religion.
 It is divided into four parts: the Soksok Mundhum, Yehang Mundhum, Samjik Mundhum and Sap Mundhum.
 The Soksok Mundhum contains the stories of creation of the universe, the beginning of humankind, the cause and effect of sin, the creation of evil spirits such as the evil spirits of envy, jealousy and anger, and the cause and effect of death in childhood.

 The Yehang Mundhum contains the story of the first leader of humankind who made laws for the sake of improvement of human beings from the stage of animal life to the enlightened life and ways to control them by giving philosophy on spiritualism.
 In this book, the leader has made rules for marriage, arbitration, purification and religion.
-The story of destruction of human beings by a deluge and the cause of existence of many languages among the Kirat people, the social customs of seasonal worship to the worship of God, the rules of purification on child birth and death are mentioned in the Lepmuhang Mundhum.
+The story of destruction of human beings by a deluge and the cause of existence of many languages among the Limbu people, the social customs of seasonal worship to the worship of God, the rules of purification on child birth and death are mentioned in the Lepmuhang Mundhum.